-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5, and H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

-Include: 2014 undergraduate class who graduated between July 1, 2013 and June 30, students and received a bachelor's degree between July 1, 2013 and June 30, 2014.
+Include: 2018 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2017 and June 30, 2018.